-But as soon as a project involves more than just a few people, then information needs to be shared and decisions need to be made.
+But as soon as a project involves more than just a few people, information needs to be shared and decisions need to be made.
 And not just once, but continually during the life of the project.
-Even after the project has completed, its experiences should be made available so that the conservation sector can continue to learn what works and what doesn't. for any of this to happen efficiently, information needs to be stored in accessible systems.
+Conservation projects generally take many years to produce meaningful results and during this timeframe there is inevitable turnover of people; information stored in heads is lost.
+Even after the project has completed, its experiences should be made available so that the conservation sector can continue to learn what works and what doesn't.
+For any of this to happen efficiently, information needs to be stored in accessible systems.